elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-the-relationship-between-cognitive-load-and-task-switching.md

 url: /learn/psychology/questions/what-is-the-relationship-between-cognitive-load-and-task-switching
 score: -1.0
 related_article1:
-    id: 164550
+    id: 164549
-    title: What are the main components of executive function, and how do they contribute to cognitive processes?
+    title: >-
+        How does task difficulty influence visual search performance according to the Feature Integration Theory?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-main-components-of-executive-function-and-how-do-they-contribute-to-cognitive-processes
+    url: /learn/psychology/questions/how-does-task-difficulty-influence-visual-search-performance-according-to-the-feature-integration-theory
 related_article2:
-    id: 164547
+    id: 164557
+    title: >-
-    title: What are the characteristics and causes of amnesia and environmental dependency syndrome?
+        What are the primary functions of the prefrontal cortex and motor cortex in the frontal lobe?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-characteristics-and-causes-of-amnesia-and-environmental-dependency-syndrome
+    url: /learn/psychology/questions/what-are-the-primary-functions-of-the-prefrontal-cortex-and-motor-cortex-in-the-frontal-lobe
 related_article3:
-    id: 164560
+    id: 164562
+    title: >-
-    title: What are the symptoms and causes of perseveration and environmental dependency syndrome?
+        What are the key characteristics of automatic processes compared to controlled processes?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-symptoms-and-causes-of-perseveration-and-environmental-dependency-syndrome
+    url: /learn/psychology/questions/what-are-the-key-characteristics-of-automatic-processes-compared-to-controlled-processes
 related_article4:
-    id: 164548
+    id: 164550
-    title: What distinguishes feature search from conjunction search in visual search tasks?
+    title: >-
+        What are the main components of executive function, and how do they contribute to cognitive processes?
     subject: Psychology
-    url: /learn/psychology/questions/what-distinguishes-feature-search-from-conjunction-search-in-visual-search-tasks
+    url: /learn/psychology/questions/what-are-the-main-components-of-executive-function-and-how-do-they-contribute-to-cognitive-processes
 related_article5:
-    id: 164554
+    id: 164546
-    title: How do visual and auditory processing contribute to sensory processing in cognitive processes?
+    title: >-
+        How does procedural memory differ from semantic and episodic memory?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-visual-and-auditory-processing-contribute-to-sensory-processing-in-cognitive-processes
+    url: /learn/psychology/questions/how-does-procedural-memory-differ-from-semantic-and-episodic-memory
 ---

 &nbsp;